Lineblocs/site/app/docs/quickstarts/pin-conference.md

 ![Queue Max Ext Timeout](/img/frontend/docs/pinned-conference/pinned-conference.png)

 Pinned conferences allow you to create discussion rooms you and your team can access on demand.
-A basic pin conference usually includes an assigned number as well as a set of access pins your team members can use to access the conference room.
+A basic pin conference usually includes an assigned number and a set of access pins your team members can use to access the conferencing room.

 In Lineblocs you can fully create basic and advanced pinned conferences as well as customize conferencing workflows as per your needs.